galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 ### `Bitburns` {: .h6 }

 - Idea: xPankraz
-- Design/Programming: Galeswift
+- Design/Programming: Galeswift (with advice from folks in the Discord thread)
 - Locations: wyvern_rando.py

 Like `Bwhichburn`, but the replacement attack will be _very_ unsafe, regardless of the `Bunsafe` flag.

-!!! warning "`Bitburns` Options"
+!!! warn "`Bitburns` Options"
     The replacement attack will be one of:

     - MegaNuke
     - Big Bang
     - Zantetsuken/Odin